gracelang/minigrace/doc/make-targets.md

 ### ide

-Builds and delpoys the generated JavaScript to a web server, whose location must be specified in the Makefile variable WEB_SERVER.
-The default location is public_html/ide/; a different location can be specifed by setting the variable WEB_DIRECTORY.
+Builds and delpoys the generated JavaScript to a web server, whose location must be specified in the Makefile variable `WEB_SERVER`.
+The default location is `public_html/ide/`; a different location can be specifed by setting the variable `WEB_DIRECTORY`.